Never Wrestle a Pig!

 Team members varied in age and experience, originally all employed via an agency.
 Eventually they were all employed directly by M who was their employee.
 Some had been there a few years and knew how to perform the everyday tasks whilst others had no experience in care and had come from very different walks of life.

-There were different personalities, some loud and some quiet which was evident with the volume in the house sometimes.
+…some loud and some quiet which was evident with the volume in the house sometimes.

 As with many care situations the common issue of staff leaving and new staff coming on board was just part of the job.
 When I first started I found it challenging to keep up with organising the inductions and mandatory courses needed alongside all the specialist knowledge the carers needed in order to look after our employer.